rhgrant10/Groupy/docs/pages/quickstart.rst

 Members
 =======

-:class:`~groupy.objects.Member` instances represent other GroupMe users.
+:class:`~groupy.object.responses.Member` instances represent other GroupMe users.
 Finding members can be accomplished in one of three ways.

 Firstly, members may be listed from a group.
 This lists just the members of a particular group.